TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Introduction

 \section{Introduction}

-Data stored in a table are an important data modality used for quantitative research in healthcare, finance, natural sciences, and many more.
-Tabular data are relevant for many real-world applications and ``offer[s] uniquely exciting, large, unsolved challenges for researchers"~\citep{vanbreugel-icml24a}.
-One such challenge is high-dimensional, low-sample-size (\HDLSS{}) data, for example, found in biomedical research.
+Tabular data are an important data modality used for quantitative research in healthcare, finance, natural sciences, and many more.
+Tabular data are relevant for various real-world applications and offer ``uniquely exciting, large, unsolved challenges for researchers"~\citep{van2024tabular}.
+One main challenge is high-dimensional, low-sample-size (HDLSS) data, common in biomedical applications.
 Cohort sizes of studies are small due to cost, time, or disease rarity, while modern biomedical technologies, on the other hand, enable the measurement of thousands of features per patient.
-Collected data can then be examined, for example, to study interactions between thousands of biomarkers and cancer types~\citep{tcga-gbm,tcga-ov}.
-To guide scientific discovery~\citep{CMKN,COmic}, interpretability is as important as accuracy.
-Overall, such extreme feature counts in combination with a low sample size pose a challenge for real-world machine learning applications.
+Collected data can then be examined for predictive tasks, for instance, to study interactions between thousands of biomarkers and cancer types~\citep{tcga-gbm,tcga-ov}.
+Even more importantly, to guide scientific discovery~\citep{CMKN,COmic}, interpretability is as important as accuracy.
+Such extreme feature counts in combination with a low sample size raise a difficulty for real-world machine learning applications.

-Foundation models for structured data have emerged, and models like TabPFN and TabICL~\citep{hollmann-arxiv23a,hollmann-nature25a-fix,qu2025tabicl} are currently at the forefront of predictive tabular ML benchmark tasks~\citep{tabarena-arxiv}.
-These state-of-the-art models use in-context learning (ICL)~\citep{brown-neurips20a} and are based on transformers, pre-trained on synthetic or real-world data to solve regression and classification tasks.
+Foundation models for structured data have emerged, and models like TabPFN and TabICL~\citep{hollmann-arxiv23a,hollmann-nature25a-fix,qu2025tabicl} are currently at the forefront of predictive tabular ML benchmark tasks~\citep{erickson2025tabarena}.
+These models use in-context learning (ICL)~\citep{brown2020language} and are based on transformers ~\citep{vaswani2017attention}, pre-trained on synthetic or real-world data to solve tabular regression and classification tasks.
 As a result, they are highly effective on unseen tasks with characteristics similar to those seen during pre-training.
-While the exact training data are often unknown, empirical performance on \HDLSS{} data (see brown and blue lines in the example in Figure~\ref{fig:pageone}) suggests that current models have not learned to handle extreme feature counts.
+While the exact training data are often unknown, empirical performance on HDLSS data suggests that current models have not learned to handle extreme feature counts.